Santa Fe County Sheriff’s Office seeking public’s help in homicide investigation

 SANTA FE, N.M.
 (KRQE) – The Santa Fe County Sheriff’s Office is looking for the public’s help identifying a woman in a homicide investigation.

-The Sheriff’s Office says on March 23, 2020, the body of a deceased woman was found in the Cerillos, New Mexico area, located off County Road 57A.
+The Sheriff’s Office reports that on March 23, 2020, the body of a deceased woman was found in the Los Cerillos area, located off County Road 57A.
 According to the Office of the Medical Investigator, the individual has had thyroid surgery, had a stint surgically inserted into her artery and bridge work done on her teeth.

-The Sheriff’s Office says the woman was wearing gray and black spandex pants, green and white striped ankle socks and white tennis shoes that were worn on the toe area with holes on the soles.
-Also, the woman had bandages on her right forearm and a butterfly tattoo on her right shoulder.
-The woman also has short salt and pepper hair.
+The Sheriff’s Office says the woman was wearing layered white and tan t-shirts underneath a blue, flower-patterned shirt as well as gray and black spandex pants, green and white striped ankle socks and white tennis shoes that were worn on the toe area with holes on the soles.
+The woman had bandages on her right forearm, a butterfly tattoo on her right shoulder and also had short salt and pepper hair.

 New Mexico Coronavirus Resources